AB 2011 could be the worst bill of 2022 for taking away local control!

 - CEQA is circumvented on these projects.
 CEQA is an important source of information to the community and developers and helps protect the environment.

-- Parking is not allowed for these projects.
+- Cities are not allowed to require parking for these projects.
 Parking is a necessary feature for many developments.
 Any developments containing commercial space are particularly sensitive to parking needs.

 - The bill’s labor requirements make the cost of housing higher than necessary when what we need is more affordability.